 Consequently, the Trustees and the stockbrokers have agreed a low to medium risk spread of investments which is currently split no more than 60% equities, 40% fixed interest/government gilts.
 The Trustees have also instructed the stockbrokers not to invest in any company, organisation or fund with links to the tobacco industry.
-The Investment Policy is updated annually following discussion with the Finance Committee and was updated in May 2018.
+The Investment Policy & Strategy is updated annually following discussion with the Finance Committee and was updated on 8 May 2019.